vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 title: Data sourcing
 hide_title: false
 ---
-Vega's data sourcing framework is the system that standardises and publishes information that can be useful in the operation of markets.
-The system broadly includes oracles that may exist on other chains, data produced in the operation of other markets, or off-chain data.
+Vega's data sourcing framework is the system that enables the acquisition and consumption of data by the Vega protocol, for example, for terminating trading at expiry or settling markets.
+It consists of a number of source types, initially including off-chain data signed by a known key and data from Vega itself.
+In future it will include more data types and sources, as well as the ability to source data from other chains, starting with Ethereum.

+The data sourcing framework also includes the ability to process data by selecting specific fields from a larger data object, filtering out irrelevant or potentially erroneous data, etc. In future there will also be additional processing options available to transform, aggregate, and perform additional checks on data, among other things.

 The information produced by data sourcing is relevant to market settlement, risk models, and other features that require specific data which must come from somewhere, often completely external to Vega.
-For example, a market based on the price of Bitcoin on a specific date needs a trustworthy and reliable source of the price of Bitcoin.
+For example, a market based on the price of Bitcoin on a specific date needs a trustworthy and reliable source of the price of Bitcoin in order to settle.

 The types of data sources that Vega can accept in the current implementation is limited to those listed below.
-The APIs and protocol are expected to support a wider range of data source standards in the future.
+As mentioned above, the APIs and protocol are expected to support a wider range of data sources and processing capbilities in the future.

 ## Sources of data
 Inputs to the data sourcing framework can come from:
 * Signed message data source, part of the [Open Oracle ↗](https://github.com/compound-finance/open-oracle) feed
 * Specially formatted and signed JSON messages
-* Internal data
+* Data internal to Vega's state (for example the latest block timestamp)

 ### What's in a data source
 Data sources must provide: